• About

 • Turn the heat down slightly to medium-high heat.
 Add the sliced squash, canned diced tomatoes, canned tomato paste, and the water.
 Mix everything together.
 Cover and simmer on medium-high heat for about 25 minutes or until the kousa squash starts to break apart.

 • Add the rice.
 Mix well.
-Cover and cook on low heat for 30 minutes or until the rice is tender.
+Cover and cook on very low heat for 30 minutes or until the rice is tender.
+Mix at the halfway mark again so the rice doesn't stick to the bottom of the pot.
 Add water if needed (maybe ½ a cup or cup).

 Notes